efremidze/Animoji/README.md

 **Animoji** is an iOS library that gives access to the private framework AvatarKit to generate Animoji, just like the Messages app.

+Animoji uses iPhone X and iOS 11.1 features so no Simulator support yet.

 <img src="https://thumbs.gfycat.com/FlawlessCleverBluejay-size_restricted.gif" width="320">

 [Demo Video](https://gfycat.com/gifs/detail/FlawlessCleverBluejay)